austingray/react-express-boilerplate/README.md

 - A command line utility for managing routes
 - Incorporate state management via a 3rd party library (redux?) or have its own custom state management
 - Have custom routing (can use the old reaxpress as a baseline)
-- Expect a Postgres database and use
+- Expect a Postgres database

 The first step to doing this will be handling the new custom routing/file system